SAP VC Object Dependencies Precondition Selection Condition Procedure Constraint CUOB CUKB

 VC Object Dependencies: The Complete Reference

-LO-VC AVC PJ / 2026-05-29
+PJ / 2026-05-29

 Object dependencies are the logic engine of Variant Configuration.
 They control what values are allowed, which BOM components get selected, how pricing surcharges are calculated, and which operations go into the routing.